pnp/sp-dev-fx-extensions/samples/react-application-chatbubble-copilot/README.md

 ## Summary

 This solution integrates a chatbot within SharePoint Online using a Tenant App Catalog and Azure AD App Registration.
 It provides a seamless way to enhance user engagement on SharePoint sites by embedding a customizable chatbot interface.
-You have a per site agent by createing it in a sharepoint list or a global one by adding json to TWE
+You have a per site agent by creating it in a SharePoint list or a global one by adding json to TWE

 This is based on SharePointSSO